Filing status

-Under United States federal income tax law, filing status determines which tax return form an individual will use and is an important factor in computing taxable income.
-Filing status is based on marital status and family situation.
+Under United States federal income tax law, filing status is an important factor in computing taxable income.
+Filing status depends in part on marital status and family situation.

-There are five possible filing status categories: single individual, married person filing jointly or surviving spouse, married person filing separately, head of household and a qualifying widow(er) with dependent children.
-A taxpayer who qualifies for more than one filing status may choose the most advantageous status.
+There are five possible filing status categories: single individual, married person filing jointly or surviving spouse, married person filing separately, head of household, and qualifying widow(er) with dependent children.
+A taxpayer who qualifies for more than one filing status may choose a status.

 Determining filing status

 Generally, the marital status on the last day of the year determines the status for the entire year.

 Single

 Generally, if someone is unmarried, divorced, a registered domestic partner, or legally separated according to state law on December 31, that person must file as a single person for that year because the marital status at year-end applies for the entire tax year.

 There are some exceptions, such as qualifying as a head of household or as a surviving spouse, that do not require one to file as a single taxpayer.